Richard B. Russell Library for Political Research and Studies

-The Richard B. Russell Library for Political Research and Studies is an archive of political and historic primary documents relating to the modern American political system.
-The Russell Library is one of three Special Collections Libraries located in the Richard B. Russell Building on the campus of the University of Georgia, in Athens.
+The Richard B. Russell Library for Political Research and Studies is an archive of political and historical primary documents relating to the modern American political system.
+The Russell Library is one of three Special Collections Libraries located in the Richard B. Russell Building on the campus of the University of Georgia in Athens.
 The address is 300 S. Hull Street.
 The Russell Library is a department within the University of Georgia Libraries that reports to the University Librarian.

 The Russell Library is a charter member of the Association of Centers for the Study of Congress.

 History

 Founding

-During the 1960s representatives of the University of Georgia Libraries corresponded with Senator Richard B. Russell Jr. on several occasions about donating his papers.
-In 1969 a group of Russell's friends persuaded him that a foundation should be established to document his life and career.
-In June 1970 the Richard B. Russell Foundation was incorporated under the laws of the state of Georgia.
+During the 1960s, representatives of the University of Georgia Libraries corresponded with Senator Richard B. Russell Jr. on several occasions about donating his papers.
+In 1969, a group of Russell's friends persuaded him that a foundation should be established to document his life and career.
+In June 1970, the Richard B. Russell Foundation was incorporated under the laws of the state of Georgia.

 After the senator's death in 1971, the Russell Foundation and its first chair, U.S. senator Herman E. Talmadge, raised a significant endowment to establish the library and to fund a Russell Chair in American History at the university.
 Working with the University System Board of Regents and University of Georgia officials, the foundation trustees agreed to locate the Russell Library on the ground floor of the university's main library, with its own entrance.
-In 1974 the executors of the Russell estate turned over the Russell collection to the foundation, which then transferred it to the university.
+In 1974, the executors of the Russell estate turned over the Russell collection to the foundation, which then transferred it to the university.
 The Russell Library was dedicated in June 1974.

-The library's original mission was to collect and preserve materials that document the life and career of Richard B. Russell, United States senator from Georgia from 1933 to 1971.
-Since then it has expanded to serve as a repository for papers of individuals and organizations predominantly related to Georgia politics.
+The library's original mission was to collect and preserve materials that document the life and career of Richard B. Russell, a United States senator from Georgia from 1933 to 1971.
+Since then, it has expanded to serve as a repository for the papers of individuals and organizations predominantly related to Georgia politics.

-New building
+Richard B. Russell Building, Special Collections Libraries

 The first special collections department at the University of Georgia was established in 1953.
-In the years since, the original collection - now the Hargrett Rare Book and Manuscript Library - has grown and the Richard B. Russell Library for Political Research and Studies and the Walter J. Brown Media Archives and Peabody Awards Collection.
+In the years since, the original collection – now the Hargrett Rare Book and Manuscript Library – has grown, as have the Richard B. Russell Library for Political Research and Studies, the Walter J. Brown Media Archives, and the Peabody Awards Collection.
 In January 2010, UGA President Michael Adams, members of the Russell Foundation, the family of the late Senator Richard B. Russell, UGA Library staff, and special donors and friends broke ground for a new 115000 sqft structure located on the northwest side of the University of Georgia campus.